Cananito/c_dev/README.md

 # computer_science

-Repository with implementations of computer science concepts and topics.
+Collection of computer science libraries and executables written in C.